Writing and coding by voice with Talon

 In recent months, I’ve been spending more time out of my wheelchair in order to get some pressure relief for my legs.
 As such, I’ve been working a lot on my laptop.
 I use it in a lying down position, which makes using the mouse somewhat difficult for me.
 My biggest hindrance is typing on the Accessibility Keyboard.

 Enter Talon.
 Talon is freeware software for macOS that provides “powerful hands-free input” by way of eye-tracking and voice recognition.
-In particular, its voice recognition system is novel, offering a user experience that’s quite different (and, to me, better) than what you get with Dragon or macOS’ built-in solutions1.
+In particular, its voice recognition system is novel, offering a user experience that’s quite different (and, to me, better) than what you get with Dragon or macOS’ built-in solutions.[1]

 The trick is that Talon doesn’t simply type out whatever you dictate.
 It listens to you then determines what to type based on a set of rules that you can control.
 For example, if I say:

-title hello world
+1title hello world

 Talon will output:

-Hello World
+1Hello World

 This is because I have a script installed that knows if it hears a phrase beginning with the word title, it should output the rest of that phrase with each word being capitalized.
+Whereas if I had said:

-hello world
+1hello world

 Talon would have output nothing at all.
 Why is that?
 Because I don’t have any rules installed that care about the phrase, hello world.
 If I did want to literally type hello world, I would dictate:

-say hello world
+1say hello world

 By starting the phrase with say, Talon knows—again, because of a currently installed rule—to output the rest of the phrase normally.
+Several of these formatters are included in this particular ruleset.
+Here are just a few of them:

 Why Talon?
 Isn’t Dragon or macOS dictation way better?

 Well, that depends.
 Coders will immediately recognize from my above example what kind of flexibility Talon provides in controlling your output.
 If you are simply writing natural language, you might not find Talon as useful.
 But if you need precision—as with programming and editing—Talon really shines.
+Its number one feature, in my opinion, is its ability to be customized.

 Controlling Talon with scripts

 For many purposes, the community scripts are enough to provide great functionality.
 But the real fun is in customizing it to do exactly what you want.
 Let’s take look at how that works.
 To do that, we need to use Python.
+When you install Talon, it creates a user folder where you can add scripts to control how Talon behaves.
+You’ll find it at:

 This is where you can drop in some Python scripts.
 Any scripts you put there will be loaded automatically by Talon.